 Previous churn prediction studies used a variety of variables to include in the model formulation.
-Buckinx and Poel (2005) divided them into 3 broad categories - behavioral, demographic, and perception.
+Buckinx and Poel (2005) divided them into three broad categories - behavioral, demographic, and perception.

 The first category of variables tries to describe how the customer has interacted with the company before.
 Typical features belonging to this category are recency, frequency, and monetary value, which constitute the basis of the RFM customer segmentation framework.
-These features are used in multiple studies (Oliveira 2012; Bhattacharya 1998), and typically accompany more complex variables that are the main focus of particular studies.
-Besides these basic features, some studies focus on other areas of customer behavior.
-For instance, dummies indicating particular products that the customer has bought in previous purchases were shown to be a useful predictor for churn prediction (Buckinx and Poel 2005; Athanassopoulos 2000).
+These features are used in multiple studies (Oliveira, 2012; Bhattacharya, 1998), and typically accompany more complex variables that are the main focus of particular studies.
+Besides these basic features, some studies focus on other areas of customer behaviour.
+For instance, dummies indicating particular products that the customer has bought in previous purchases were shown to be a useful predictor for churn prediction (Buckinx & Poel, 2005; Athanassopoulos, 2000).

 The second category of features used in churn prediction constitutes of demographic variables about the customer, such as age, gender, or address.
-Such variables were shown to be good predictors of customer churn in multiple studies (for an overview see Verbeke et al. (2011)).
-However, the availability of such predictors to use in modeling is very often limited for multiple reasons.
+Such variables were shown to be good predictors of customer churn in multiple studies (for an overview see Verbeke et al., 2011).
+However, the availability of such predictors to use in modelling is very often limited for multiple reasons.
 In non-contractual settings, customers don’t have to always provide such data to the company.
 Moreover, usage of such personal data can be in some cases considered unethical, and lead to predictions biased against particular age or gender.

 Another way to include demographics data in the churn prediction model was shown by Yu Zhao et al. (2005).
 They successfully used the census data obtained from the statistical office for regions that the customer is residing in.

 The last category of variables used for churn prediction specified by Buckinx and Poel (2005) is customer perception about the company.
-According to Kracklauer, Passenheim, and Seifert (2001), customer satisfaction is the most important factor driving customer retention.
+According to Kracklauer et al., (2001), customer satisfaction is the most important factor driving customer retention.
 However, although such features could have potentially high predictive power, they are usually hard to observe and quantify meaningfully.
 The most widely used approach is asking the customers for direct feedback using questionnaires or providing a way to post a review on the purchase.
 This kind of feedback can be obtained in different forms, one of them being textual reviews.
 A couple of previous studies were aimed at extracting meaningful features from such reviews using different text mining methods.
 De Caigny et al. (2020) have used text embedding approach, while Suryadi (2020) - simple tf-idf technique.
 In both studies, the results using such methods were superior compared to the models without including such information.

 2.2 Explainable Artificial Intelligence